Birmingham and Bristol Railway: Formation

 Parliament had established a commission to examine the problem and there was a consensus that the track should be unified throughout the line.
 The GWR made an offer to the Birmingham and Bristol directors.
 The latter's shareholders held out for more, and the GWR deferred its decision for three days.
 At this moment the Midland Railway made its move.

 True or not, the story of how it came about is a part of railway legend, when the Midland's John Ellis was travelling, quite by chance it is said, in a train with two Bristol & Gloucester directors.
 He overheard them discussing the matter, and took it on himself to offer better terms.

-In 1846, the Bristol and Birmingham and Midland Railways Act allowed the lines to merge and become part of the Midland Railway.
+The Bristol and Birmingham and Midland Railways Act 1846 (9 & 10 Vict. c. cccxxvi) allowed the lines to merge and become part of the Midland Railway.
 The bill was managed by Samuel Carter, who was solicitor to both Midland and LNWR.

 The LNWR was also alarmed at the idea of the GWR's broad gauge reaching the Midlands and it offered to share any losses the Midland might incur.
 In the event, all that was needed was a nominal rent for the Midland's use of the LNWR's Birmingham New Street station.

 There were, of course, still problems with gauge.
-In 1848 the Midland built its own line into Gloucester, avoiding the GWR ex-Cheltenham & Great Western Union line, and laid mixed gauge to Bristol.
+In 1848 the Midland built its own line into Gloucester, avoiding the GWR ex-Cheltenham and Great Western Union line, and laid mixed gauge to Bristol.
 By 1857 the whole line had been converted to standard gauge.